 This is not to say that we won’t look at roadblocks and challenges; at times, we will look into the past to see where they originated and how they’ve progressed.
 However, the goal is always to find hope in your ability to overcome any challenges your history has brought your way.
 Our journey together will lead to a greater understanding of your reservoirs of strength and resilience and, in many cases, rediscovering pockets of self-esteem and competence that have been lost or clouded over time.

-Positive psychology works well as a treatment approach on its own and can be used as an adjunct to a more specific form of treatment.
-I weave these techniques and approaches into most of my work.
+Positive psychology works well as an approach on its own and can be used as an adjunct to a more specific form of treatment.
+I weave these techniques and methods into most of my therapeutic approaches.

 Here are some specific tools we may use as part of a Positive Psychology treatment course: